askn37/jtag2updi/README.md

 ## What has changed

-- Compatible with NVMCTRL version 0,2,3,5.
+- Compatible with NVMCTRL version 0,2,3,4,5.
 The correspondence in the original text is up to 0 and 2.
    - Support tinyAVR-0/1/2, megaAVR-0, AVR_DA/DB/DD/EA/EB.
      - Compatible with UPDI layer SIB (System Information Block).
+   - AVR_DU (NVMCTRLv4) support is provisional/experimental as of December 2023.
    - Main devices confirmed to work: ATtiny202 ATtiny412 ATtiny824 ATtiny1614 ATmega4809 AVR32DA32 AVR128DB32 AVR32DD14 AVR64DD32 AVR64EA32 (as of November 2023)
 - Compatible with AVRDUDE 7.3.
    - Operation confirmed: `AVRDUDE` `7.2`, `7.3` (under development as of November 2023)